d0rnkernsky/COMP4102-Project/README.md

 Extra goals include extending panorama generation in more than one direction.
 Traditional panorama creation tools allow horizontal or vertical panoramas.
 If time permits, diagonal panoramas will be explored.
 Another possible extension is to create a mobile application with the same functionality that can work with limited computational resources.

-// How realistic is it for your team to get what it needs to get done within theallotted time?
-Remember you only have a few weeks to get this projectcompleted

 The project evaluation will be based on several criteria:
 1) Correct and seamless panorama creation
 2) Correct and seamless object removal